logicmonitor/lm_ruby/README.md

 In order to use these scripts there are a few things you will need.
 - Access to a LogicMonitor account
 - Sufficient permissions to perform the desired action
-- A ruby run time environment
+- A ruby run time environment (Ruby version 1.9.3 or later)

 ##Overview
 This repository is not a complete set of scripts required to fully manage your LogicMonitor account, nor does it cover the full extend of the LogicMonitor API.
 Here's what we have so far.